ropg/LoRaWAN_ESP32/README.md

 #### Usage

 Much of the documentation above will be self-explanatory.
 The [managed_provisioning_data example](https://github.com/ropg/LoRaWAN_ESP32/blob/main/examples/managed_provisioning_data/managed_provisioning_data.ino) with this library shows a very simple LoRaWAN device that will prompt for its provisioning data via the serial port on first run and then will happily provide ESP32 chip temperature at deep-sleep wakeup every 15 minutes.
+In fact, it's the example that produced the dialog at the beginning of this README.

 * Use `setConsole()` if you are not using `Serial`, e.g. when you are using the ESP32 built-in USB serial "chip" via `USBSerial`.
 This determines where the dialog happens if there's no provisioning data.